michaelpj/termsandtruthconditions/_posts/2017-11-24-towards-effective-entrepreneurship.md

 The most ambitious version of this might look like an atlas of the world's problems, broken down by subproblems, and prioritized as best we can.
 This could be useful both for people working on solving problems, and also for establishing common vocabulary about just what they *are*.
-For example, MIRI's "Open Problems in AI" paper did wonders for just clarifying *what* the problems are, and was generally regarded as a very useful contribution for that reason.
+For example, Amodel et al's ["Concrete Problems in AI Safety"](https://arxiv.org/abs/1606.06565) paper did wonders for just clarifying *what* the problems are, and was generally regarded as a very useful contribution for that reason.

 Nice as this vision is, it number of problems: